zvxzdx/runeforge-wiki-ru/home.md

 If you want more information about concerns regarding cs-lol manager and Vanguard, please check out our [**FAQ**](/faq#what-about-vanguard)

 <br>

-# Welcome to the Runeforge Wiki

-This wiki is for custom skins (also known as custom content) and provides a source of information across the League of Legends modding community.

 # How to use the Wiki?